 My sole Blu-ray purchase this month was the steelbook edition of Doctor Who – Series 8.
 There’s not much to say about it particularly, but it’s an enjoyable series, the extras are the same as the original release, and the new artwork’s nice.
 I simply got it to be consistent with all the other series of the show that I’ve been upgrading to steelbooks, as the artwork’s nice and they take up less space on the shelf.
 At some point I do hope to write full reviews of all the modern Doctor Who series and Blu-rays, but that’s not something I have time for at present.

-In terms of my regular programmes, I’ve continued to enjoy the current series of Taskmaster on Channel 4 (in which Mike Wozniak’s farting task will go down as one of the most disturbing yet funniest moments of the entire series).
-I’ve also been watching the new series of Have I Got A Bit More News For You on BBC2 (with Mock The Week also returning in May), along with the new episodes from Season 19 of Family Guy that ITV2 have resumed, and new episodes of the online panel show Who Said That?.
+I’ve continued to enjoy the current series of Taskmaster on Channel 4 (in which Mike Wozniak’s farting task will go down as one of the most disturbing yet funniest moments of the entire series).
+I’ve also been watching the extended editions from the new series of Have I Got News For You on BBC2 (with Mock The Week also returning in May), along with the new episodes from Season 19 of Family Guy that ITV2 have resumed, and new episodes of the online panel show Who Said That?.
 And on the radio Mum and I have finished listening to the new series of Just A Minute, and are still working our way through old Just A Minute compilations on Audible.

 It’s not quite as great as House Party was, but it’s still good fun.
 They basically pretend to be in a different place every week, and theme the set design, sketches, games, etc around it – e.g. the Channel Tunnel, a space station, a motorway lay-by, etc. Some of the features were carried over to the House Party as well, including the gunge tank, Wait ‘Till I Get You Home and the Gotchas, so it’s fascinating and fun to see their early evolution.
 Gloria Hunniford enacts great revenge on Noel for her Gotcha by taking over Wait Till I Get You Home, for example.
 Other guests include Sylvester McCoy as The Doctor from Doctor Who, Tony Robinson as Baldrick from Blackadder, Murray Walker, Christopher Timothy, Bernard Cribbins, Gorden Kaye, Phillip Schofield, Les Dennis, Sue Lawley, Frank Carson, and many others, so it’s an impressive cast list.

 Moving on from Noel Edmonds though, and I’ve now turned my attention to the comedian Dave Gorman.
 During the past year he’s generously uploaded all 5 series of his TV show Modern Life Is Goodish to his Youtube channel, Gormhub, so I’d been planning to go through them for a while.
-I’ve seen them all before of course, but it’s been a while, so I’ve loved rewatching them.
+I’ve seen them all before of course, but it’s been a while and they’re always funny, so I’ve loved rewatching them.

 It features Dave talking about all sorts of funny things that he’s discovered about modern life, the clever pranks he’s played, and of course comments that people have posted beneath inconsequential news stories that he turns into his funny ‘Found Poems’, all illustrated using his engaging Powerpoint slides.